nice-digital/cks-gatsby/functional-tests/README.md

 See [organizing test suites](http://v4.webdriver.io/guide/testrunner/organizesuite.html) in the WebdriverIO docs for more info.

 ## Troubleshooting

-### Issue wih node-fibers

-If you run `npm test` and get an issue like:

-> There is an issue with `node-fibers`...
-Couldn't initialise framework "wdio-cucumber-framework" Missing binary.
-See message above.

-Then, check you're running Node 10.
-If you're using NVM and switch to Node 12+ you'll get this issue, so switch back to 10.

 ### session not created: This version of ChromeDriver only supports Chrome version xx